Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Introduction

 Recently, modeling heterogeneity among individuals by imposing group structures has received considerable attention in panel data literature.
-For example, \cite{bonhomme2015grouped} considered grouped time-varying fixed effects for linear panel model and \cite{bester2016grouped} demonstrated that grouped individual fixed effects may improve the model estimation. \cite{ando2016panel} introduced grouped factor structure for linear panel data models. \cite{su2016identifying} proposed a Classifier Lasso (C-Lasso) procedure for simultaneous group identification and parameter estimation of panel data models. \cite{su2018identifying} and \cite{su2019sieve} further extend their work to panel data models with interactive fix-effects and time-varying regression coefficients, respectively. \cite{zhang2019quantile} studied clustering of panel data using quantile regression.
+For example, \cite{bonhomme2015grouped} considered grouped time-varying fixed effects for linear panel model and \cite{bester2016grouped} demonstrated that grouped individual fixed effects may improve the model estimation. \cite{ando2016panel} introduced grouped factor structure for linear panel data models. \cite{su2016identifying} proposed a Classifier Lasso (C-Lasso) procedure for simultaneous group identification and parameter estimation of panel data models. \cite{zhang2019quantile} studied clustering of panel data using quantile regression.
 More recently, \cite{liu2020identification} revisited the estimation and inference for the grouped panel data model with a possibly over-specified number of groups.
-The main difference between the GNAR model~\eqref{gnar} and panel data model considered in the existing literature is due to the introduction of the network effects $\beta_{g_i g_j}$'s and the fixed effects $\bzeta_{g_i}$'s associated with time-invariant covariates $\bz_i$'s.
-Unlike parameters in the linear panel model, $\beta_{g_i g_j}$ and $\bzeta_{g_i}$ are not identifiable using only the time series data from the $i$th node, regardless of how large $T$ is.
-As a result, the theoretical investigation of the GNAR model faces additional challenges compared to existing panel data models.
+Similar structures are also used in~\cite{fang2020group}.
+As we shall elaborate further, due to the existence of the network structure and the time-invariant covariates in model~\eqref{gnar}, the theoretical investigation of the GNAR model faces additional challenges compared to existing panel data models.